Let’s be honest – 2020 hasn’t been anyone’s year. If nothing else, it’s brought about massive amounts of change in how we live and work.

 - Use a buddy system so team members don’t feel like they’re figuring it out by themselves

-- Studying the ins-and-outs of the digital platforms you’ll be using (Zoom, Stack, etc.)
+- Studying the ins-and-outs of the digital platforms you’ll be using (Zoom, Slack, etc.)

 There is, of course, a lot more that goes into effectively training a team, especially under the rather unique conditions of the current moment.